Whirligig231/asm-analyzer/README.md

 asm-analyzer's sequence diagram tool currently supports only class method calls, with no control structure.

+# Use

+To use asm-analyzer's UML diagram tool, pass DesignParser.main a list of class names you want to include in the diagram.
+This must be a fully qualified name, including the package.

+To use asm-analyzer's sequence diagram tool, pass SequenceGenerator.main a fully qualified method signature, including the owner class (with its package), the method name, and fully qualified argument types (but *not* the return type).

 # Design and implementation

 ## Milestone 1